webofdata/specification-archived/specification.md

     properties:
       namespaces:
         type: "object"
-      datatypes:
-        type: "object"

-  Transaction:
-    type: "object"
-    properties:
-      id:
-        type: "string"
-      operations:
-        type: array
-        items:
-          $ref: "#/definitions/TransactionOperation"

-  TransactionOperation:
-    type: "object"
-    properties:
-      dataset:
-        type: "string"
-        description: "The name of the dataset to update entities in"
-      entities:
-        type: array
-        items:
-          $ref: "#/definitions/Entity"

-  TransactionInfo:
-      type: "object"
-      properties:
-        id:
-          type: "string"
-        status:
-          type: "string"
-        error:
-          type: "boolean"
-        errorcode:
-          type: "string"
-        errormsg:
-          type: "string"

 </pre>

 ## Data Management

 The data management part of the protocol defines operations for the creation and deletion of stores and datasets, and the updating of entities within a dataset.
-It also defines operations for creating and monitoring transactions that span datasets.

 ### Operation Get Service Info